Moving to France as an American

 Cost of living in France

-It’s no surprise that Paris is one of the most expensive cities in the world.
-Including the cost of utilities, a studio or one bedroom apartment in the city center will average $2000 – $2500 a month.
-However, compared to major cities in the United States, transportation costs are more reasonable.
+However, compared to major cities in the United States, other costs like transportation, are more reasonable.
 For example, a train ticket is about 20% cheaper in France than what you’d pay in major American cities.

 While some expenses are higher throughout France compared to parts of the U.S., the return on investment (ROI) might be worth it if you’ve always wanted to make France your home.
 And many people agree that their quality of life in France is priceless compared to the rat race back home.